Skip to main content

 The Isle of Paradise Self-Tanning Drops are unlike any of the others on this list.
 They are liquid drops that you add into any moisturizer of your choice to apply on the face or body.
 I chose the medium shade, but they also offer light and dark shades.

 The tan I got with this was fine.
-It wasn’t as tan as I would have preferred and, while I could use even more drops next time, I think I’d go through the tiny 1.01-ounce bottle quickly that way—a worry I didn’t have with any of the other tanners on this list.
-The experience of using the drops was pleasant despite the confusion at the beginning.
+It wasn’t as tan as I would have preferred, and, while I could use even more drops next time, I think I’d go through the tiny 1.01-ounce bottle quickly that way—a worry I didn’t have with any of the other tanners on this list.
+The experience of using the drops was pleasant despite the initial confusion.
 I liked the clean, subtly sweet scent and how moisturized my legs felt due to the mix-in mechanism.
 I’d be more likely to recommend this as a face tanner than a body one.

 Pros